Sequential Adaptive Design for Jump Regression Estimation: Method

 \subsection{Proposed Method for Sequential Design Selection}

-In this section, we describe our proposed method for a sequential selection of the design points.
-We use a two-stage selection scheme to explain our proposed idea, and a multiple stage selection is just a repetition of the two-stage selection.
-To begin with, assume that the first simple random sample of $n$ design points is obtained from a density $f_1$, and the second simple random sample of $n$ design points is obtained from a density $f_{2|1}$.
-If $f$ was a `desirable' joint density of the two samples, then the sampling density for the second sample should be a conditional density of the second sample conditioned on the first sample, i.e.,
+In this section, we describe our proposed method for a sequential selection of design points, which takes the design points in multiple stages.
+The first stage serves as a seed stage, and the design points for the first stage are randomly sampled from an uniform distribution or can be selected by the Latin hypercube sampling (LHS).
+In all of our numerical examples, we used LHS.
+Each of the subsequence stages can be described as follows.
+Suppose that there are $n$ design points selected up to the previous stage, and we describe how $b$ additional design points are selected in the new stage.
+Let $f_1$ denote the unknown density of the $n$ design points from the previous stages, and let $f_{2|1}$ represent the sampling density used to draw the $b$ design points for the next stage.
+If $f$ was a `desirable' joint density of the $n$ design points and the $b$ additional design points, then the sampling density for the next stage's design points should be the conditional density conditioned on $f_1$, i.e.,

 Intuitively, $f$ should be chosen to minimize the integrated square loss,